Five Days for the Whole Family

 After check-in at the hotel (and maybe a quick dip in the pool), freshen up for dinner and take a leisurely walk through the Condado neighborhood.
 Lined with beachfront hotels, a casino or two, and a plethora of dining options, the bustling area offers plenty of options for a welcome dinner.

 To get acquainted with Caribbean cuisine, head to Cayo Caribe (Puerto Rican), Ruben’s Café (Dominican), or Ropa Vieja Grill (Cuban).
-For travelers looking for something more familiar the Hard Rock Café San Juan or its neighbor, Buns Burger Shop, are sure to please.
+For travelers looking for something more familiar, the Buns Burger Shop, is sure to please.
 Cap off the evening with some people-watching at an outdoor table at a nearby café like Cuatro Sombras or Café Colao, or head back to the hotel to rest up for an active day ahead.